AichaMbongo/mawingu-nosql-workshop/README.md

 - **Query Performance**: Efficient traversal of connected data at scale
 - **Pattern Recognition**: Discovery of hidden insights through graph algorithms

->*Now, We have successfully configured the Professional network graph database is to handle complex queries, evolve with changing requirements, and uncover valuable networking insights that drive career opportunities and business growth.*
+>*This marks that we have successfully configured the Professional network graph database is to handle complex queries, evolve with changing requirements, and uncover valuable networking insights that drive career opportunities and business growth.*

----
 </details>
----
 ---
 <details>